OWASP/owasp-summit-2017/content/participant/ticket-24h/Bosko-Stankovic.md

 website         :
 email           :
 ticket          :
-status          : working-sessions mappings ticket          : 5x24h
+status          : sessions mappings ticket          : 5x24h
-working-sessions:
+sessions:
 # add above a comma delimited list of the Working Sessions you would like to attend (use the session's title)
 ---